England pick Brook instead of Roy for Cricket World Cup title defence

 “The strength of the group has meant that we have had to make some tough decisions on world-class players, with Jason Roy missing out and Harry Brook coming into the squad.”

-Roy, who was an integral part of the England side which won the 2019 World Cup, gave up his incremental contract with the England and Wales Cricket Board (ECB) in May to play more franchise cricket.
+Roy, who was an integral part of the England side that won the 2019 World Cup, gave up his incremental contract with the England and Wales Cricket Board (ECB) in May to play more franchise cricket.

-England all-rounder and test captain Ben Stokes also returns having reversed his decision to retire from ODIs.
+England all-rounder and test captain Ben Stokes also returns, having reversed his decision to retire from ODIs.

 Stokes, who starred in England’s victorious 2019 campaign on home soil, warmed up for the World Cup by smashing 235 runs in three innings against New Zealand.